The American West

 Starting in Chicago, we drove west through the vast great plains through Omaha and on to Denver.
 From Denver, we changed course to head for Black Canyon at the Gunnison.
 After Black Canyon, we drove on to Utah to visit Arches NP and then Zion NP.
 Leaving our campsite outside of Zion, we drove all the way to our campsite on the east side of the mountains of Yosemite around June Lake.
 After Yosemite, we drove to San Francisco and stayed there a couple nights before hitting the road again to head north.
 Rounding our way back, we hit Redwoods State Park, Crater Lake, Seattle, Mt.
 Rainier, Coeur d’Alene, Yellowstone, and the Grand Tetons to top it all off.
 At the end, we sped back to Chicago to get back in time for the Blackhawks Stanley Cup victory parade in Chicago.

-Above and below is just a small selection of photos from the first half of the road trip.
+Above is just a small selection of photos from the first half of the road trip.
 Featured are: Black Canyon, Arches, Zion, and Yosemite National Park.
 Plus, a great shot from our favorite campsite at Onion Creek Campground near to Arches.

 Journey: The American West

 For big trips like these, there’s no way I could or should try to fit all of what I want to share on one page.
 So, I create a series of posts which all contain parts of the “journey”.
 Below is the collection of blog posts which make up my journey “The American West”.
 Together, these posts tell the story and share the knowledge and experiences I gained from the trip.
 Come along for the ride!